Tuition and Instructional Fees

 The University of Regina requires sufficient revenue to provide programs and services at a level of quality comparable to other Canadian universities with similar missions.
 On this basis, the programs and services at the University of Regina should not have a cost of delivery that differs significantly from costs for similar activities at most other Canadian universities.

 Recognizing that graduates of the University experience significant monetary and non-monetary rewards from the knowledge, skills, and credentials obtained through university studies, it is appropriate that students pay a portion of the costs of operating the University.
 It is also reasonable that students and their families save or incur debt to finance this valuable personal investment with life-long returns.
 It is in the interests of the University, its students, its potential students, and society in general, however, that tuition is no higher than necessary to contribute to the University’s revenue requirements.
-Ideally, no qualified student would be denied access to the University for lack of sufficient resources, institutional and personal.
 Public policy considerations indicate that there are more efficient and equitable means of addressing barriers to access than artificially suppressing tuition increases below the level of annual increases in the University’s costs.
 The University is committed to working with other parties, particularly the Government of Saskatchewan, to identify and realize the most appropriate means of eliminating financial barriers to access to the University.

 Potential student demand for a program and demand for graduates of the program are relevant in setting tuition.